45 Truly Fun Things To Do In California

 Roam around San Diego

-Among the places you shouldn’t miss there are the Mission Basilica San Diego de Alcalá, the birthplace of Christianity in California; Balboa Park; Old Town San Diego State Historic Park; and the world-famous San Diego Zoo (more about that below).
+Among the places you shouldn’t miss, there is the Mission Basilica San Diego de Alcalá, the birthplace of Christianity in California; Balboa Park; Old Town San Diego State Historic Park; and the world-famous San Diego Zoo (more about that below).
 At a short drive from San Diego, La Jolla is the perfect place for a day at the beach.

-To make the most of San Diego, you can join a guided tour such as this one or this one.
+To make the most of San Diego, you can join this guided tour that includes a harbor cruise, or this old town San Diego hop on hop off tour which also comes highly recommended.

 Visit San Diego Zoo